Nintendo Switch Online: History

 The Nintendo Switch was announced in October 2016 and released on March 3, 2017.
 Nintendo stated in its pre-release announcements that the system would eventually require the purchase of a paid "online service" but that they would be available to all users at no charge until the service launched.
 Features announced included a companion smartphone app, as well as access to a free Nintendo Entertainment System game per month.
 The service was initially planned for late 2017.
-By June 2017, Nintendo pushed back the service's release until 2018 but did establish the pricing plans for the service, with an average annual price of US$20, depending on the region.
+By June 2017, Nintendo pushed back the service's release until late December 2018, but did establish the pricing plans for the service, with an average annual price of US$20, depending on the region.
+From July 21, 2017, Nintendo offered an interim period featuring online multiplayer free of charge and the launch of the Nintendo Switch Online smartphone app.

 Then-Nintendo of America president Reggie Fils-Aimé explained that the delays were to ensure that the service was "world-class", and had enough of its announced functionality available on-launch to justify its cost.
 Nintendo aimed for a lower price point in comparison to PlayStation Plus and Xbox Live Gold, as the service does not include the same range of features as these subscription services provide.
 Then-Nintendo president Tatsumi Kimishima stated that the price point was a subject of importance in designing the Switch's online services, and that regardless of what competitors were doing, "it's a matter of getting our content to the consumer at a price point that would make them happy, and then we're willing to look at what else we can do going forward."

 The Nintendo Switch Online service was launched on September 18, 2018.
 A Nintendo Direct five days before the release detailed the full set of features that would be part of the Online service, including a larger and persistent library of NES games with 20 available on launch, and more to be added on an ongoing basis, as well as cloud save support.
 The initial launch covered 43 markets, with more markets expected to follow later.